-Location: Access points to this trail are located within and outside of the park, see map for details.
+Location: Access points to this trail are located within and outside of the park.

 Parking: The map link above shows addresses for the parking lots.
 A number of these parking lots also serve as access points to the Ohio & Erie Canal Towpath Trail within the park.
 Paved designated handicapped parking spots were seen at all the major lots, but others existed with no designated spots or pavement perks.